AckerlyXu/heima/articles/vs-azure-tools-storage-resources-server-explorer-browse-manage.md

  - Delete all of the files in the folder

+    >[!NOTE]
-    >[AZURE.NOTE] Because folders in blob containers are virtual folders, you can’t create an empty folder, nor can you delete a folder to delete its file contents.
+    > Because folders in blob containers are virtual folders, you can’t create an empty folder, nor can you delete a folder to delete its file contents.
 You have to delete the entire contents of a folder to delete the folder.

 ### To filter blobs in a container